 We pass through the hamlet of Luza (4360 m) and other summer settlements.
 We ascend from Luza and arrive at the Dudh Koshi valley.
 The trail then moves along the hillside above Dudh Koshi River.
 There are some small hamlets along with some sandy spurs along the last leg of our trek.

 After a trek of almost 5-6 hours, we arrive at Machhermo.
 Machhermo village is the last settlement before Gokyo.
 The Machhermo village is famous for the sighting of yeti in 1974.
-We stay Overnight in Machhermo.
+We stay Overnight in Machhermo on the seventh day of Gokyo Lake Trekking.

 Trek duration: 5-6 hours